-Discover the solar energy's potential in the global electricity supply
+Discover solar energy's current role and future potential in the global electricity supply

 Learn about the current photovoltaic technologies and those in development